overwolf/overwolf.github.io/docs/topics/events-SDK-for-game-developers.md

 ---
 id: events-SDK-for-game-developers
 title: Events SDK for Game Developers
-sidebar_label: Events SDK for Game Devs
+sidebar_label: Event SDK for Game Devs
 ---

 ## Introduction

-The Overwolf events SDK allows game developers to expose relevant real time data and events for developers of Overwolf apps.
-This will allow app developers, for example, to build an app that creates a video compilation of kill shots in a shooter.
+The Overwolf event SDK empowers game developers to mark and communicate in-game events and real time game data, making potential Overwolf apps much more valuable.
+For example, implementing the SDK properly can allow app developers to build an app that creates a video compilation of kill shots in a FPS or a highlight reel of team kills in a MOBA.

 ### How does it work?

-As the game developer, your goal is to identify interesting events and embed them in your code.
-Every time such an event happens (e.g. a match has started, the player earned gold, an achievement had been won etc.), you are required to update a line of code that will be sent through Overwolf to the Overwolf apps.
+You know your game better than anyone - choose the events that you think are worth relating to such as kills, deaths, match start, match end, achievement reached, gold earned, or any other important in-game trigger.
+After implementing these lines of code for each relevant event, every time they occur a call will be sent through Overwolf to Overwolf apps supporting your game.

 This solution is:

-1. Easy – all you need is to define the interesting event and expose it Overwolf with a simple function
+1. Easy – all you need is to define the events you want used and send notifications over to Overwolf with a simple function.
-2. Dynamic – you have complete flexibility on the types of events you expose
+2. Dynamic – you have complete flexibility on the types of events you expose, and can implement new ones quickly.
-3. Safe – The solution will work regardless if Overwolf operates in the background or not, in one directional communication.
-Further, it runs on a different thread so it will not affect game performance
+3. Safe – The solution will still work as a one-way communication even if Overwolf is not running in the background.
+Further, game events run on a different thread so game performance will not be hurt.

 ### Structure

-The Overwolf event SDK is a configurable real-time database divided into two main sections:
+The Overwolf event SDK is a configurable real-time database split into two main sections:

-1. Info categories – Information that is usually updated once per match.
-This will include the player’s ID, the members of his team, the player’s level and more.
+1. Information categories – Data that is usually updated once per match.
+This will include the player’s ID, the members of his team, the player’s level and other data points that remain static throughout the game.
-2. Events – This section includes real-time database of events (e.g. double kill, head-shot, current gold), which are very frequently updated, and frequently expire.
+2. Events – This section includes a real-time database of events (e.g. double kill, head-shot, current gold).
+Events update frequently and expire just as frequently, and they are focused on what's happening in a given match.

-### How to start?
+### Implementation

-Download the SDK from [this link](https://github.com/overwolf/game-events-sdk)
+Download the SDK from [this link](https://github.com/overwolf/game-events-sdk).

-1. Include the 32/64 dll with your game
+1. Include the 32/64 DLL with your game.
-2. Review the tester
+2. Review the tester.
-3. Start updating your code with the interesting events
+3. Start updating your code with the interesting events.
-4. If you need a list of recommended events, please send us an email
+4. If you want ideas or a list of recommended events based on our experience, please send us an email.

-In case of any questions, always feel free to reach out to us directly at developers@overwolf.com
+For that or any other questions, feel free to reach out directly at developers@overwolf.com